LAStools/LAStools/bin/lasheight_README.txt

   when the 'geoid.laz' file has sparsely spaced points.
 Using the '-all_ground_points' option forces lasheight to use all points.

-  Please license from martin.isenburg@rapidlasso.com before using lasheight commercially.
+  Please license from info@rapidlasso.de before using lasheight commercially.

   For updates check the website or join the LAStools mailing list.